beyons0101-devs/CanvasFramework/README.md

 > **The WebView is only a runtime shell.**
 > **The UI is fully controlled by the engine (no DOM, no HTML layout).**

+## Who should use this?

+✅ Flutter developers wanting a WebView-based runtime
+✅ Game / engine developers
+✅ Embedded & kiosk app developers
+✅ Apps where UI determinism matters more than HTML compatibility

+❌ Not for websites
+❌ Not for SEO
+❌ Not for quick CRUD dashboards

 ### Key point

 > **The browser does not manage UI.
 > The engine does.**

+✅ Core Concepts
+✅ Scene Graph (like Flutter / game engines)
+✅ Custom layout system (Row, Column, Stack, Positioned) ✅ Dirty-region rendering
+✅ Canvas 2D with WebGL fallback
+✅ Single rendering pipeline
+✅ Imperative or Declarative (DSL) UI
 ---

 ## 🎨 Rendering